eastglow-zz/json_gen_gui/README.md

 - I intended to create a simple GUI to generate input files of my simulation codes, containing many parameters.
 - Also wanted to edit the values of existing input files through this simple GUI.

+## Cautions
+- Now there's a serious bug with key scrolling: if you try to move key cursor in the input entry, the screen is scrolled too :(
+- I'll fix it soon.